jd-code76/provinent-scripture-study/README.md

 # Provinent Scripture Study

 A comprehensive, feature-rich Bible study web application designed for serious scripture engagement with modern tools and traditional reverence.
+The entirety of this project was written using AI tools like [Gab AI](https://gab.ai) and [Lumo](https://lumo.proton.me/u/8/).

 ## Features